SoarGroup/SoarGroup.github.io/docs/soar_manual/02_TheSoarArchitecture.md

 reduced to one (necessarily the winner) or zero (a no-change impasse).

 ![An illustration of the preference resolution process.
 There are eight steps; only five of these provide exits from the resolution process.](Images/newprefsem.svg)
+/// caption
+An illustration of the preference resolution process.
+There are eight steps; only five of these provide exits from the resolution process.
+///

 Each step in Figure 2.8 is described below: